To register for the workshop click:

 VI.3 Selection and Registration

 Individual students will be selected on the basis of a motivation letter and their CV.
 Student teams will be accepted on the basis of a common motivation letter, their individual CV’s and a motivation letter and CV of their tutors.
 Motivation letters and CV should be limited to 2 pages (A4) and submitted during the online registration for student workshop, before 24th of April 2018.
-The selection of the applicants will be done by the Workshop Organising Committee and announced on the conference website by 3rd of May 2018.
+The selection of the applicants will be done by the Workshop Organising Committee and announced by 3rd of May 2018.
 The workshop registration fee for the selected students should be paid before 31st of May 2018.

 VI.4 Deliveries by students